 Tanzania’s country code is +255.
 When you are within the country using a local phone, you can drop the +255 and add a 0.
 When you are outside the country, you drop the 0 and add +255.

-Leisure: Join the Facebook group “Team Tanzania” which is used by all expats for everything.
+Leisure: Join the Facebook group “Team Tanzania” which is used by many ex-pats.
 Other good social places are Trinity (Wednesday Trivia nights and Friday night parties) and High Spirit Lounge.
 The Hyatt Regency (“The Kilimanjaro”) has a good rooftop bar and Sunday brunch for 35,000TSH.
 A trip to Zanzibar is about 1.5-2 hours by ferry.
 Take the Azam Marine – Kilimanjaro Ferry.

 Queen Elizabeth Hospital